DanielVonRauchhaupt/socket_fips/README.md

 # Build
 When the repository has been cloned for the first time, it is necessary to load the submodules in the external folder first.
-This can be done with `git submodule update --init --recursive.
+This can be done with `git submodule update --init --recursive`.
 The project can then be built using `./cmake.sh`, once all external dependencies are satisfied.
 The binaries will be located in `build/`

 # Experimental Setup